simonwunderlich/FFT_eval/README.rst

 analyzer development for Qualcomm/Atheros AR92xx and AR93xx
 based chipsets.

-It visualizes the FFT data reported by the chips to help intepreting and understanding the data.
+It visualizes the FFT data reported by the chips to help interpreting and understanding the data.

 TODO: The interpreted data format is unknown!
 Please help